 - Further information is below under 1—Statutory Infrastructure Providers.

-The Regional Broadband Scheme (RBS) commences on 1 January 2021.
+The Regional Broadband Scheme (RBS) commenced on 1 January 2021.

-- Carriers are required to report the number of potentially chargeable premises on their networks and their reportable associations to the Australian Competition and Consumer Commission (ACCC) within 60 days after the Royal Assent.
-The ACCC will provide advice to carriers about the form of the report and reporting timeframes.
+- Carriers were required to report the number of potentially chargeable premises on their networks and their reportable associations to the Australian Competition and Consumer Commission (ACCC) within 60 days after the Royal Assent.
+The ACCC provided advice to carriers about the form of the report and reporting timeframes.

 - The RBS charge is collected one financial year in arrears.
-The first eligible financial year runs from 1 January to 30 June 2021.
-Carriers will be required to maintain a record of their chargeable premises and reportable associations each month, starting from 1 January 2021.
-Carriers should begin preparing to implement the Scheme.
+The first eligible financial year ran from 1 January to 30 June 2021.
+Carriers are required to maintain a record of their chargeable premises and reportable associations each month.

-- Starting in October 2021, carriers will report their chargeable premises and associations for the previous financial year to the Australian Communications and Media Authority (ACMA) in October each year.
-The ACMA will assess carriers' charge liability and invoice them in November each year.
-Carriers will pay their charge liability in December each year into a Special Account established by the legislation.
-The ACMA will provide further advice to carriers about their obligations under the RBS.
+- Carriers will report their chargeable premises and associations for the previous financial year to the Australian Communications and Media Authority (ACMA) in October each year.
+The ACMA will assess carriers' charge liability and invoice them each year.
+Carriers pay their charge liability into a Special Account established by the legislation.
+The ACMA provides further advice to carriers about their obligations under the RBS.

 - Further information is below under 2—Regional Broadband Scheme

 The reforms to the carrier separation arrangements commenced on 25 August 2020, three months after Royal Assent.